The Best Restaurants In FiDi guide image

 Harry’s is a classic steakhouse, but it’s been renovated to look like a futuristic saloon with an implicit dress code of blazers and button-downs.
 The dark, underground dining room has suede booths and walls covered in bottles featured on the restaurant's very long wine list.
 Whether you go with the relatively small portion of filet mignon or the tender bone-in ribeye (the best cut here), make sure to get the perfectly buttery, whipped potatoes to share.
 If you want a more casual experience, get a bar seat in the pub room, and drink a very good classic martini.

 Maybe you heard about some movie star eating at Carbone or a professional athlete spraying bottles of Champagne at 1 OAK.
 Those are fine and good, but if you want to go to the original NYC celebrity hotspot, sit down next to a family wearing matching fanny packs at Fraunces Tavern.
-George Washington was here in 1783, and there’s a bunch more history around this big FiDi bar and restaurant, which you can learn in the museum portion of the space.
+George Washington was here in 1783, and there’s a bunch more history around this big bar and restaurant, which you can learn in the museum portion of the space.
 Or you can focus on the 200 types of whiskey and American food, like bacon-wrapped shrimp with cornbread and crispy fish and chips with thick pub fries.

 Pisillo is, hands-down, one of the best Italian sandwich shops in Manhattan.
 The sandwiches are simple, but made with extremely high-quality ingredients.
 There are over 30 varieties to choose from—all of which are massive.
+And the Italian news blasting on the TV is all the atmosphere you need.

-Kesté is one of the best sit-down options for pizza in FiDi.
+Kesté is one of the best sit-down options for pizza in the area.
 They serve Neapolitan-style pies with a huge selection of thin, doughy varieties, which can be made gluten-free as well.
 We like the Kesté that comes with a ton of prosciutto and buffalo mozzarella.
 There's plenty of seating, including tables within nooks surrounded by exposed brick.

 Bagel enthusiasts, meet Leo’s Bagels, a sleeper high-quality bagel pick.
 The bagels here are gooey and chewy in the way that the best NYC bagels are.
-This is where you should be getting your egg and cheese bagel in the AM.
+This is where you should be getting your egg and cheese bagel in the morning.

 Finding a nice little restaurant in FiDi is almost unheard of, but then there’s Schilling.
 Schilling serves Austrian comfort food like spätzle and wiener schnitzel, and it feels quiet and intimate without taking itself too seriously.
 This place is good for a nice, casual dinner that’s sponsored by finance and non-finance salaries alike.
+The best part about Schilling is that it lives in the sweet spot of restaurants where you could bring a date or a dad and they’d be able to find something they like while actually being able to hear your theories on the rise of bitcoin.

 It can be a bit chaotic inside Bombay’s at lunchtime as people shoulder their way to the register to get their pickup orders and others stand around waiting for seats to open up so they can dine in.
 We recommend avoiding all that and ordering delivery, especially because they offer a delivery special that includes an appetizer, entree, and naan for $20.95.
 Get some crispy samosas and spicy roganjosh with tender lamb, and pay the extra dollar for the garlic naan.
 This buttery, flaky bread is great on its own, but it’s even better when you use it to soak up the pool of sauces in most of the entrees.

 The Stone Street main drag is littered with bars and restaurants, all of which have outdoor seating areas that bleed into one another.
-It’s an appealing place to hang out in the area, certainly.
-So which of the many restaurants should you pick?
+It’s an appealing place to hang out in the area, but which of the many restaurants should you pick?
 The Bavaria Beer Haus will do if you want to drink hefeweizen out of a boot, and Mad Dog and Beans is an option if you want to patronize a place called Mad Dog and Beans.
 But if you actually want to eat, do it at Adrienne’s Pizza Bar.
 The large pies are very good (no slices, FYI), and the inside area is pretty nice.

 We remember when Luke's was just a lonely little seafood shack in the East Village, but now they're all over the country.
 The rolls here are for purists—what you'll mostly taste is unadorned lobster.
 The bread is buttered, but not too heavily, and you'll detect only a light swipe of mayo and just a trace of lemon butter.
 Luke's used to just serve a smaller sandwich with four ounces of lobster, but now you can (and should) get the bigger six-ounce version.